onzfonz/comp227/src/content/3/en/part3b.md

 A negative aspect of our approach is how complicated it is to deploy the frontend.
 Deploying a new version requires generating a new production build of the frontend and copying it to the backend repository.
-This makes creating an automated [deployment pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html) more difficult.
+This makes creating an automated [**deployment pipeline**](https://martinfowler.com/bliki/DeploymentPipeline.html) more difficult.
-Deployment pipeline means an automated and controlled way to move the code from the computer of the developer through different tests and quality checks to the production environment.
+A deployment pipeline is an automated and controlled way to move the code from the computer of the developer through different tests and quality checks to the production environment.

-There are multiple ways to achieve this (for example placing both backend and frontend code [in the same repository](https://github.com/mars/heroku-cra-node) ) but we will not go into those now.
+There are multiple ways to achieve this - for example placing both backend and frontend code [in the same repository](https://github.com/mars/heroku-cra-node) - but we will not go into those now.

 In some situations, it may be sensible to deploy the frontend code as its own application.
 With apps created with create-react-app it is [straightforward](https://github.com/mars/create-react-app-buildpack).

 The current backend code can be found on [Github](https://github.com/comp227/part3-tasks-backend/tree/part3-3), in the branch *part3-3*.
-The changes in frontend code are in *part3-1* branch of the [frontend repository](https://github.com/comp227/part2-tasks/tree/part3-1).
+The changes in frontend code are in *part3-3* branch of the [frontend repository](https://github.com/comp227/part2-tasks/tree/part3-3).

 </div>